Nevada-Bioinformatics-Center/EPSCoR-Microbiome-Pathway/README.md

 ## Introduction

-This is a scalable and reproducible Nextflow pipeline for comprehensive taxonomic, functional, and consensus pathway analysis of metagenomes.
-The pipeline supports execution on local machines, as well as HPC and cloud environments.
+This is a scalable and reproducible pipeline, built in [Nextflow](https://www.nextflow.io/) for comprehensive taxonomic, functional, and consensus pathway analysis of metagenomes.
+It supports execution on local machines, as well as HPC and cloud environments.
 It integrates established tools for sequence quality control, taxonomic profiling, and functional profiling, as well as a consensus-based pathway enrichment strategy that combines multiple statistical approaches to improve robustness.
 In addition, the pipeline compiles a descriptive summary that links microbial taxa with associated functions.

 ## Pipeline Summary